What Are the Best Flat Roof Materials?

 On the surface, torch-on felt may appear similar to other types of roof felt.
 However, the key difference is can be found on the underside of the material.
 There you’ll find a thick layer of bitumen designed to be melted with a blowtorch onto your roof.
 That’s why we’d strongly recommend hiring professional help if you want to protect your flat roof with torch-on felt.

 - Cost: Whilst torch-on felt is slightly more expensive than other varieties, it is still highly cost-effective compared to other flat roofing materials.
-The cost will vary depending on brand, but you can expect to pay around £5 per square metre.
+The cost will vary depending on the brand, but you can expect to pay around £5 per square metre.

 - Durability: Torch-on felt roofing is stronger than the other types of roofing felt, providing greater protection against water ingress, adverse weather, and impacts.
 Able to withstand whatever is thrown at it year-round, torch-on felt is a great choice for larger projects.